 Still, daring pilots have floated in the skies for over 200 years and hot air ballooning is THE thing to do in Cappadocia.
-The latter, of course, peaked my fear of missing out.
-The more I read into it and the more pictures I saw online the more excited I got.
+The latter, of course, piqued my fear of missing out.
+The more I read about it and the more pictures I saw online the more excited I got.
 I spoke with people who have gone and they had all said what an incredible experience it is.
 Even Erin’s own mother whose basket tipped while landing said how peaceful it was – before falling out of course.
 When the day finally arrived I was pumped.
-Taking to the skies with Voyager Balloons, one of the best operator in all of Cappadocia, only amplified this excitement.
+Taking to the skies with Voyager Balloons, one of the best operators in all of Cappadocia only amplified this excitement.

-We were picked up bright and early from our hotel and shuttled to the Voyager Balloon shop where we were fed a light breakfast.
+The pick-up was bright and early from our hotel.
+We made our way to the Voyager Balloon shop where we were fed a light breakfast.
 Never float on an empty stomach?
 The friendly staff went over various waiver forms while we watched incredibly high-definition footage of what we were about to experience.
 Seriously, their time-lapse video is spectacular…and available on their website.
-I will wait here while you check it out….
+I will wait here while you check it out…

 I have never been so excited to squeeze into a small basket with 10 strangers.